The History of Inverlochy House

 The front room on the left.
 (Photo courtesy of the Museum of New Zealand -Te Papa Tongarewa)

-But the building has had a reputation for being haunted since the 1970s.
-Recently it has been the subject of an ongoing paranormal investigation by local paranormal investigation group Strange Occurrences.
-In most reported cases no actual ghost is seen but rather objects appear to move by themselves.
+Inverlochy House has had a reputation for being haunted since the 1970s and has recently it has been the subject of an ongoing paranormal investigation by local paranormal investigation group Strange Occurrences.
+In most reported cases no actual ghost is seen but rather, objects appear to move by themselves.
 Accounts of this work are included in ‘Spooked – Exploring the Paranormal in New Zealand (Jo Davy & James Gilberd, Random House NZ, 2011).
 However, at least one person has reported seeing the apparition of a young woman - possibly wearing Victorian clothing - on the first floor landing outside the Print Studio.
 There are rumors that ‘the ghost’ might be someone who died in a fire in this room around the turn of the last century but there is no solid evidence to support this idea.
 Other people think it is the ghost of Frances McDonald, who has also been reported as haunting 192 The Terrace.

 One witness is Martin Hanley.
 At the time he was an architecture student and a tenant in the upstairs flat.
 One night in the early 1980s he and his partner Anna were wondering if it was safe to go out (and leave the house unguarded from the developers) when a large mirror appeared to leap off the wall of its own volition before hitting the wall opposite and sliding slowly (and ‘unnaturally’) down to the floor.